 To ensure and safeguard breed health, Reputable breeders will health test their dogs to help identify those animals that should be excluded from future breedings.
 Below are some of the problems that while not common, are of the most concern to breeders and owners.

-Deafness.
-Dogs can be deaf in one or both ears.
+Deafness: Dogs can be deaf in one or both ears.
 A BAER test can be performed on very young puppies (without anesthesia) to verify complete hearing.
-Sires and dams can also be tested before breeding (though this does not ensure the pups will be free from this disorder).
+Sires and dams should be tested before breeding (though this does not ensure the pups will be free from this disorder).

-Vision.
-CERF tests can be performed on both parents before breeding.
+VisionOFA ECR tests should be performed on both parents before breeding.
 Young puppies can also be tested for certain eye disorders.

-Chocolate.
-Chocolate is a concern for all dog owners.
+Chocolate: Chocolate is a concern for all dog owners.
 This tasty treat can be deadly to our furry friends.
-National Geographic hosts a nice interactive chocolate chart.
-Slide the weight marker to 55 lbs. while viewing it.
-This is an approximate toxic level for Ibizans.
+Here is a guide for poisoning in dogs: chocolate chart.